 "...the number of UNIX installations has grown to 10, with more expected..."
 Dennis Ritchie and Ken Thompson - June 1972

-NAppGUI is an SDK to develop applications using the C programming language, that work on any desktop platform (Windows, macOS or Linux) (Figure 1).
+NAppGUI is an SDK to develop software projects using the C programming language, that work on any desktop platform (Windows, macOS or Linux) (Figure 1).
 C++ is allowed, but not indispensable.
 We can write a complete program using only ANSI-C.

 Before start you need to have installed these tools (Figure 2):